 If you suspect your child’s behavior is tied to a disability, we encourage you to take the free Ages and Stages Questionnaire, 3rd edition, or ASQ-3.

 A Social and Emotional Screening, ASQ: SE is also valuable in helping parents determine if there is a potential delay in your child’s emotional or social development.
-Your answers are kept confidential and are evaluated by and early childhood professional at Summit DD.
-Once you receive your results in the mail, we encourage you to make an appointment with your pediatrician and contact us for help in navigating assistance or support.
+We encourage you to make an appointment with your pediatrician or contact us for help in navigating assistance or support.

-If your child is three years or younger, we will get you in touch with a Help Me Grow Service Coordinator.
+If your child is three years or younger, we will get you in touch with an Ohio Early Intervention Service Coordinator.
 If your child is older than three years old, we can help you discuss concerns and options with your school district.

 Take the ASQ-3 now